I write books for founders, owners,

 Good things take time

-I spent 15 years as an award-winning journalist before I wrote my first book in 2016.
-I’ve interviewed people like Graham Henry, Jonah Lomu, Valerie Adams and Lisa Carrington and written for ESPN.com, The Red Bulletin (Red Bull’s global magazine), and most of NZ’s leading newspapers and magazines.
+Before I wrote books I spent fifteen years as a journalist, learning how to ask better questions.
+I’ve interviewed people like Graham Henry, Jonah Lomu, Valerie Adams and Lisa Carrington and written for ESPN.com, Red Bull and most of NZ’s leading newspapers and magazines.

 Distance isn't a barrier